Lextenso/IBM-Watson-Algolia-connector-instantsearch.js/README.md

 ![Algolia and watson = love](https://content.lext.so/github/IBM-watson-algolia-connector-instantsearch.js/assets/algolia-waston-love.png)

-This repo is initially develop by [Lextenso](https://www.lextenso.fr), open to the community :hearts: and isn't affiliate or support by IBM or Algolia.
+This repo is initially develop by [Lextenso](https://www.lextenso.fr), open to the community :hearts: and isn't affiliate or supported by IBM or Algolia.

 __PLEASE NOTE__ : This current version `0.3.1` still be in beta, please use carefully.